-Utricularia bisquamata, the Cape bladderwort, is a delicate annual herb that grows to 12 cm in height and eats insects.
-The leaves of some species of this genus develop into bladder-like traps for that purpose.
+Utricularia bisquamata, the Cape bladderwort, is a delicate annual that grows to 12 cm in height and eats insects.
+The leaves of some species of this genus develop into bladder-like traps for that purpose, the plant being carnivorous.
+It also catches small worms, including nematodes.

 U. bisquamata bears small, narrow, strap-shaped leaves.
 There are more than 200 species in the genus worldwide, mostly found in tropical and subtropical conditions.
 Utricularia plants are annual or perennial herbs.